evmos/docs/docs/validate/upgrades/automated-upgrades.md

 # Automated Upgrades

-Learn how to automate chain upgrades using Cosmovisor. {synopsis}
+Learn how to automate chain upgrades using Cosmovisor.

 ## Pre-requisites